 Strong Form EMH

 This form assumes that both public and private information is priced into the stock price.
-Private information is usually available to the insiders, such as CEO of a company.
-But, Strong Form EMH believes even such information is factored in the stock price.
+Private information is usually available to the insiders, such as the CEO of a company.
+But, Strong Form EMH believes even such information is factored into the stock price.

 What Passive and Actives Investors Do?

 Those who believe in the EMH or the passive investors can go for the index funds or certain ETFs.
 Such financial options are managed passively, which means their objective is not to beat the overall market returns.
 Such an investment strategy also aligns with a common saying “if you can’t beat them, join them.”

 On the other hand, active investors can go for technical analysis to predict the price movement.
 Also, they can go for fundamental analysis to dig out undervalued stocks.

 There have been several studies that support the EMH, such as a long-term study by Morningstar.
 Such studies and the proponents of EMH have led to the rise in the popularity of the funds that try to mirror major indexes.

 Also, a point worth noting is that the Efficient Market Hypothesis raises a question about the existence and the business model of the investment companies.
 Such companies pay a massive amount to fund managers to generate returns more than the average market return.